ThorpeJosh/image-sorting-tool/README.md

 * [Python 3.5](https://www.python.org/downloads/) or above
 * python3-tk (Comes with Python 3, but may need installing seperately in linux)

-Then simply install by running
+Install by running the following in a console
 ```python
 pip install image-sorting-tool
 ```

 ## Usage
-Then run the following to launch
+Run the following to launch
 ```python
 image-sorting-tool
 ```